Niigata's Murakami City: Enjoy Fun Events, Sightseeing, and Local Cuisine!

 Latest update :

-Sanja Matsuri - A festival Celebrating the Founders of Sensoji Temple
+Sanja Matsuri: A Festival Celebrating the Founders of Sensoji Temple

-The major event of Sanja Matsuri is the procession of portable mikoshi shrines on the second and third days.
-On the second day, you can see nearly one hundred mikoshi shrines gathering from surrounding towns, making their way toward Asakusa Shrine.
-On the third day, three massive mikoshi shrines depart from Asakusa Shrine and are paraded through nearby areas.
+The major highlight of the Sanja Festival is the procession of portable shrines (mikoshi) on the second and third days.
+On the second day, you can see nearly one hundred portable shrines gathering from surrounding towns, making their way toward Asakusa Shrine.

-The Origin of Sanja Matsuri
+The Origin of Sanja Matsuri Festival

-Asakusa Shrine is said to have been built nearly 1,400 years ago.
 Shrines in Japan usually enshrine Japanese gods, but Asakusa Shrine enshrines Hamanari and Takenari Hinokuma, the two brothers who found the holy statue that became the deity enshrined at Sensoji Temple and Nakatomo Hajinoatai, an intellectual of the time who realized the importance of their discovery (*please note there are various versions of this story).

 Therefore, Asakusa Shrine is also referred to as Sanja (three shrines), and the festivities held here are called Sanja Matsuri.

-In 2022, the Sanja Matsuri Festival will be held from May 20 through May 22.
+In 2024, the Sanja Matsuri Festiva is scheduled to be held from May 17th to 19th, 2024.

 Location and Directions to Sanja Matsuri

-Sanja Matsuri is held at Asakusa Shrine and its surrounding area.
-Asakusa Shrine is right next to Sensoji Temple.
 The closest station is Asakusa Station on the Tokyo Metro Ginza Line and the Toei Subway Asakusa Line.
 It is advised to go early to avoid crowds around the stations and on the trains on the day of the festival.

 Highlights of Sanja Matsuri